-The database of MIC and zone diameter distributions was created by Gunnar Kahlmeter for EUCAST from 2002 and onwards.
+Search databaseMIC distributions include collated data from multiple sources, geographical areas and time periods and can never be used to infer rates of resistance.
 More data is regularly added and all data is curated by Gunnar Kahlmeter and John Turnidge, EUCAST.
-Distributions are shown as "aggregated distributions" and as "aggregated weighted distributions".
+Distributions are shown as “aggregated distributions” and as “aggregated weighted distributions”.
 For aggregated distributions all accepted distributions (as defined in SOP 10) were added to form one common distribution.
 For aggregated weighted distributions each individual distribution was converted to contribute equally to the common aggregated distribution.
 In this way large distributions are prevented from drowning out smaller distributions.

 The website gives MIC distributions for individual micro-organisms (bacteria and fungi) and antimicrobial agents in tables and histograms.
 The distributions are based on collated data from an increasing total of more than 30 000 MIC distributions from worldwide sources.
 Unless otherwise specifically stated, the data are representative of results obtained with MIC methods performed by or calibrated to reference broth microdilution using ISO-20776-2.
 Different methods do not give exactly the same results, but the results rarely vary by more than one doubling dilution step.
 In this way the aggregated MIC distributions encompass the variation between different investigators, laboratories, geographic locations and time periods.